Video-o3: Native Interleaved Clue Seeking for Long Video Multi-Hop Reasoning

-\textbf{Tool-Augmented MLLMs.} Augmenting LLMs with external tools~\cite{tongyidr,mirothinker} has proven effective in expanding model capabilities beyond pure text generation.
+\textbf{Tool-Augmented MLLMs.} Augmenting LLMs with external tools~\cite{tongyidr,mirothinker,sun2024moss,zhao2025assessing} has proven effective in expanding model capabilities beyond pure text generation.
 This paradigm has recently been extended to multimodal scenarios.
 OpenAI o3~\cite{openai2025o3} pioneered the ``think with images" approach, where models actively gather visual information through operations like zooming in and perform interleaved image-text reasoning.
 Follow-up works~\cite{zheng2025deepeyes,visual-arft,minio3,deepeyesv2} have further explored various visual tools and interaction patterns.
-Extending this to video understanding, several recent efforts have investigated ``think with videos" paradigms~\cite{zhang2025vital}, and an emerging ``clue localization–question answering" pipeline has been explored.
+Extending this to video understanding, several recent efforts have investigated ``think with videos" paradigms~\cite{zhang2025vital,li2025revisor}, and an emerging ``clue localization–question answering" pipeline has been explored~\cite{fu2025love_r1}.
 VideoChat-R1.5~\cite{yan2025videochat_r1_5} and Video-RTS~\cite{video-rts} construct test-time scaling~\cite{test-time-scaling} systems that iteratively collect evidence through multi-turn tool calls.
-However, these approaches~\cite{fu2025love_r1,videochat_A1,yan2025videochat_r1_5,video-rts} typically suffer from a key limitation: they rely on hand-crafted heuristics for tool invocation timing and termination conditions and treat clue seeking and answer reasoning as decoupled stages with separate training, resulting in minimal context sharing and limited joint optimization.
-In contrast, native tool invocation offers substantially greater flexibility but poses unique training challenges.
-Our contribution is to close this gap: through careful data construction and tailored training strategies, we develop a native tool-invocation model, {\methodname}, and achieve state-of-the-art performance across multiple video understanding and reasoning benchmarks.
+Native multi-turn approaches, such as Conan~\cite{ouyang2025conan} and VideoZoomer~\cite{ding2025videozoomer}, further demonstrate the promise of allowing models to interact with long videos through localized observations.
+However, these approaches do not explicitly consider the heterogeneous patterns of tool invocation and answer reasoning, and they lack verifiable reward signals to assess the quality of tool-use trajectories. {\methodname} advances these methods in two key respects: decoupling clue-seeking from answer reasoning to mitigate interference between heterogeneous patterns, and introducing verifiable reward signals over tool-use trajectories, enabling precise temporal grounding and effective early termination.